EnglishFrançaisEspañol

 The shift is easiest to understand when you compare the structure of the system, not just individual permits.

 One of the most important changes concerns arraigo.
-Spain restructured the system and reduced the general residence requirement from three years to two for certain categories, while also setting 3 to 6 month indicative administrative targets for processing through digitalisation — timelines that are operational goals, not legally guaranteed deadlines according to this summary of the changes in Spanish immigration law.
+Spain restructured the system and reduced the general residence requirement for certain categories, while also setting indicative administrative targets for processing through digitalisation — timelines that are operational goals, not legally guaranteed deadlines under the substantive law.

 High-level comparison